Whimsy Stick

 Deliberate all-done ending with settle cue

-Consistency matters more than any single session.
-That daily consistency is the most important element of how to tire out a high energy dog — not occasional long sessions, but two short structured ones every day.
-Two short daily sessions outperform one long session three times a week because they give drive a daily outlet rather than letting it accumulate between sessions.
-This daily consistency is the most important element of how to tire out a high energy dog — not occasional long sessions, but two short structured ones every day.
+The secret to how to tire out a high energy dog long-term is consistency.
+Two short daily sessions outperform one long session three times a week because they give drive a daily outlet rather than letting it accumulate.
 This is the template.

 MorningBefore breakfast

 Drive-resolved play before feeding.
-Starting each day this way is the most practical routine answer to how to tire out a high energy dog before the day’s stimulation accumulates.
 Sets the dog’s behavioral tone for the day.
-Running this routine every morning is the most practical daily answer to how to tire out a high energy dog before the day’s stimulation begins to accumulate.
 Starting before breakfast means the dog’s motivation is highest and the session has real stakes.

 Drive-resolved anchor